Bielski partisans: Activities

 The Bielski unit's partisans were primarily concerned with survival.
 Due to their poor equipment and training, they were not assigned main combat roles.
 Instead, its members operated field kitchens, hospitals, and bakeries and provided tailoring and cobbling services for Soviet soldiers.
 Their main task, though, was forced requisitioning of food and other supplies from the local population.
 The Bielski partisan group decided to prioritize saving Jews; Tuvia Bielski said "I would rather save one old Jewish woman than kill ten German soldiers".

 The Bielski partisans' targets also included the Germans and their collaborators who had betrayed or killed Jews, such as Belarusian volunteer policemen and local inhabitants, as well as their families.
-In one case, the Bielski partisans killed some 12 people from a Belorussian family who had betrayed 2 Jewish girls to the Germans.
+In one case, the Bielski partisans killed some 12 people from a Belarusian family who had betrayed two Jewish girls to the Germans.
 In another, the Bielski partisans killed several collaborators whose names they extracted from Ivan Tzwirkes, a collaborator with a Jewish wife.
 They also conducted sabotage.

 At the beginning of 1943 German planes dropped leaflets in the area promising a 50,000 Reichsmark reward for assistance in the capture of Tuvia Bielski; this figure was subsequently doubled to 100,000 RM.
 The leaflets, which were intended for the Christian population, also reached Jews and provided motivation and courage to attempt an escape to the forest camp.

 In August 1943 the Germans conducted a major clearing operation, Operation Hermann (also dubbed the "big hunt"), against villages and partisan groups in the Naliboki forest.
 Partisan groups in the forest and surrounding villages suffered major casualties.
 The Bielski partisans, however, split into small groups and assembled back in their former base in the Jasinowo forest.
 The communities around the Naliboki forest were devastated, the Germans deported the non-Jewish residents fit for work to Germany for slave labor and murdered most of the rest.
-Prior to the manhunt, homeless refugees were mainly Jews who had escaped the ghetto, but in the fall of 1943 non-Jewish Belorussian, Polish, and Roma who managed to flee roamed in the forest.
+Prior to the manhunt, homeless refugees were mainly Jews who had escaped the ghetto, but in the fall of 1943 non-Jewish Belarusian, Polish, and Roma who managed to flee roamed in the forest.
 Many joined partisan units, special family camps set up by the Soviets, and some joined the Bielski group who returned to the area and accepted anyone willing to join.
 While the Germans wrecked many communities, much was left behind in and around the forest that could sustain life.
 Fields, orchards, and beehives all had their produce and farm animals roamed the area around the forest.
 While the buildings of the villages were partially demolished, much of the building material was left usable as well as some household goods.
 The Bielski group foraged and gathered much of these materials, and tended to the fields.